davedawkins/sutil-oxide/README.md

 A toolkit for building IDE-style web applications, using Sutil.

+## Demo

+Click on the `Help` button for details on how this demo works.

 ## Motivation

 My own projects frequently need a UI toolkit, and my latest project needed dockable windows.
 Sutil Oxide is intended to be where I develop any reusable UI code and components.

+## Status
+Very much still in development.
+My focus is on the main project that consumes this toolkit, and so I add functionality, make fixes etc as and when I need to according to the needs of that driving project.
+In fact, mostly I'm refactoring out of the main project into this toolkit.

+The main reason you're seeing it at this early stage is that I wanted to contribute to the F# Advent, and a couple of people I'd already shown it to thought it was cool in its own right.

+You will find many niggles and annoyances, but nonetheless I've found it valuable for getting my main project off the ground.
+I can more easily focus on the business logic and then categorise issues as either being UI/presentation or application based.
+It's a useful separation.

 ## Scope